-Discussed below are a few tips that can help organizations ensure that employee performance and productivity can be maintained when they are working from home:
+Here are a few tips that can help organizations maintain employee performance and productivity while they are working from home:

 Organizations should create an environment of trust with their employees working from home.
-This requires supervisors to assign tasks and projects to the employees and trust them to fulfil the same within the stipulated timelines.
+This requires supervisors to assign work to employees and trust them to fulfil the same within stipulated timelines.

-While supervisors definitely need to monitor the performance of their team members and ensure completion of the tasks/ projects assigned, they should avoid constantly breathing down the necks of the employees and monitoring their activities continuously.
+Supervisors definitely need to monitor the performance of their team members and ensure completion of the tasks/ projects assigned.
+However, they should avoid monitoring and managing their team members continuously.

 Employees should be made accountable for the completion of the work and not for the utilization of their time.
-They should not feel like their dedication is being questioned.
+It is critical that they do not feel that their dedication is being questioned.

 It also facilitates the instant sharing of data and information that might be required to accomplish the task at hand.
 Over-communication, on the other hand, might prove counterproductive and result in lower productivity.

 The productivity of employees may suffer without access to the right tools and technology for performing their tasks.
-Organizations need to make sure that their remote working employees have proper access to these tools.
+Hence, organizations need to make sure that their remote working employees have proper access to these tools.
 This would include computers/ laptops, installed with the proper software including communication and conferencing tools.

 Organizations should also try to offer remote technical support for their work from employees.
-Organizations might also help in providing a stable internet connection as per their needs and even work from home furniture if required.
+They can also provide stable internet connections as per their needs and even work from home furniture if required.

-While work from home might be beneficial for some employees in many ways, it might also be a challenge for others as they need to shuffle between various professional and personal responsibilities.
+While work from home might be beneficial for some employees, it might also be a challenge for others.
+As these employees need to constantly shuffle between various professional and personal responsibilities.
 Hence, a flexible work schedule might prove beneficial for boosting the productivity of the employees.

-While the deadlines of tasks and projects will not change, flexible work timings give employees the breathing space to balance between work from home and work at home.
+While deadlines might not change, flexible work timings can help employees balance between work from home and work at home.
 It also enhances the trust factor between the employees and the organization.

-A common mistake made by most organizations in the context of employees working from home is to burden them with unrealistic goals and low priority tasks.
-Organizations often believe that assigning employees enough tasks ‘to fill the time’ will result in higher productivity.
+A common mistake made by most organizations is to burden WFH employees with unrealistic goals and low priority tasks.
+In fact, organizations often believe that assigning employees enough tasks ‘to fill the time’ will result in higher productivity.

 However, this can prove counterproductive as the employees may feel overburdened with work and underperform on the actual business goals.

-Work from home employees needs regular help and support from their supervisors and other team members.
+Work from home employees need regular help and support from their supervisors and other team members.

-It is important for supervisors to coach and mentor their team members working from home to ensure that they are on track with their work.
+Hence, it is important for supervisors to coach and mentor team members working from home.
 They need to set aside some time on a regular basis for this.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)